OctoPrint/OctoPrint/docs/events/index.rst

    The server is shutting down.

 ClientOpened
-   A client has connected to the web server.
+   A client has connected to the push socket.

    Payload: